fetchai/agents-aea/docs/runtime-cost.md

 The `aea run --profiling SECONDS` command can be used to report measures in all of the above scenarios.

-## Running and profiling a locally modified AEAs
+## Running and profiling a locally modified framework instance

 In order to run a locally modified version of the framework, you will need to build the container using the Dockerfile_local at develop_image and tag it.
 From the open-aea root, run: